 Physician loans are designed for doctors, so the application process is usually simpler than it is for other types of loans.
 However, you’ll still need to meet the lender’s requirements to qualify.

 How much you can afford to borrow will depend on several factors, including your income, debts, and the down payment you’re able to make.
-Physician Loans typically allow you to borrow up to 100% of the purchase price of the home, so you may be able to finance your entire purchase without putting any money down.
+Physician Loans typically allow you to borrow up to 95% of the purchase price of the home, so you may be able to finance most of your purchase with a low down payment.

 No. Investment properties do not qualify.